rooteduniverse1003/Android-Platform-NDK/docs/PlatformApis.md

-You wouldn't be adding a library to the NDK unless you actually wanted apps to be able to use your library, but in Android N or later, apps are only allowed to access libraries on a specific whitelist of NDK libraries.
-This list is stored in:
+You wouldn't be adding a library to the NDK unless you actually wanted apps to be able to use your library, but in Android N or later, apps are only allowed to access libraries that are part of the NDK API surface.
+The list of libraries available to apps is stored in:
 - `system/core/rootdir/etc/public.libraries.android.txt` for main Android
 - `system/core/rootdir/etc/public.libraries.wear.txt` for Android Wear
 devices